 The potential impact of Ambassador Friedman would be tempered if not for the current makeup of the Israeli government.
 Prime Minister Benjamin Netanyahu is leader of the Likud Party, which in recent decades has moved ever further to the right on the traditional Israeli spectrum.
 But even Likud has been outflanked by the rise of the Home Party, which could be considered Israel’s version of the alt-right.
 The Home Party is now in a coalition government with Likud and has enough seats in parliament to unseat Netanyahu.
-The defining features of its platform is the dismantling of secular democratic laws and institutions, the full annexation of the West Bank (a one-state solution), and the imposition of Israeli law on Palestinians, who would be denied full citizenship and civil rights and forcibly segregated from Israelis.
+The defining features of its platform are the dismantling of secular democratic laws and institutions, the full annexation of the West Bank (a one-state solution), and the imposition of Israeli law on Palestinians, who would be denied full citizenship and civil rights and forcibly segregated from Israelis.
 In a word, apartheid.

 It’s with this party that Mr. Friedman most closely identifies, and his nomination has already further emboldened its members and sympathizers.
 A Likud Party minister publicly broke ranks with Netanyahu, declaring the two-state solution dead and proposing his own Home Party-esque idea for a one-state solution.
 Practically speaking, Netanyahu was never in favor of a two-state solution and has done everything in his power to nip any negotiations in the bud.
 But now we have an ambassador who will not hold Netanyahu to even a vague rhetorical commitment to a two-state possibility.